motus-engineering/zephyr-app/README.md

 ## Debugging
 In order to debug using a USB debugger the previously installed USBIPD package will be used.
 This package creates a bridge from the Windows host to the WSL environment.

-For debugging with STLink, install the [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html) in your container:
-* Select the "STM32CubeCLT Debian Linux Installer" package to download
-* In Windows Explorer, copy the downloaded zip file into a .env/ directory
-* Run `west st-clt` with the path to the zip file to extract and install the CLT.
+Run `west st-clt` to install the required tools for debugging over ST Link.
+This uses the STM32CubeCLT zip file that was previously used when setting up your WSL.
 This only needs to be done once for a new container.
 With the CLT installed,
 * Connect the debugger to the target hardware
 * Ensure the device has power
 * "Attach" the debugger to WSL by following these [instructions](https://learn.microsoft.com/en-us/windows/wsl/connect-usb#attach-a-usb-device)